Preserving "Swampeast" Missouri

 A boardwalk winds its way through the park past some of the park's largest trees.
 A walk on the boardwalk also gives visitors a chance to view many common mammals, such as deer, raccoons, squirrels and opossums that call the park home, along with the rare swamp rabbit.
 Amid the lofty trees live more than 150 species of birds, giving the park a national reputation among bird watchers.
 Several of the birds are considered rare in the state, including the prothonotory warbler, cerulean warbler, red-shouldered hawk, Mississippi kite and fish crow.

 An interpretive center along the boardwalk explains the forest and swamp ecosystem in the park.
-Big Oak Lake provides 22 acres of fishing.
-Picnic sites, a picnic shelter and a playground, all nestled under towering trees, make the park a great place for a family to spend the day.
+Picnic sites and a playground nestled under towering trees make the park a great place for a family to spend the day.